 Due to their kaleidoscopic color, Julius Caesar thought that opals were a combination of all the most beautiful gemstones in one precious stone.
 Precious opal stones were thus one of the most valuable gems to the ancient Romans, second only to emeralds.
 And in the middle ages, blonde maidens wore opal jewelry under the impression that they would prevent their golden hair from fading!

+If you have always thought that there was an opal curse attached to this gemstone, we are here to explain its history.
 The superstitions are believed to have begun with one man, Sir Walter Scott, and his best-selling novel, Anne of Geuerstein, written in 1829.
 The story follows the life of Lady Hermione, who is falsely accused of being a demoness and dies shortly after a drop of holy water accidentally falls on her opal and destroys its color, fire, and sparkle.
-Furthermore, when Lady Hermione wore an enchanted opal in her hair, it gave off fiery red flashes when she was angry, and it sparkled beautifully when she was happy.
-Because of this story, the common opal gained a wide reputation for bad luck.
+Furthermore, when Lady Hermione wore an enchanted opal gemstone in her hair, it gave off fiery red flashes when she was angry, and it sparkled beautifully when she was happy.
+Because of this story, the common opal gem gained a wide reputation for bad luck.

-In addition, in the days before jewelers understood how to handle and work opals properly, the jewels would often dry out and break while being cut, polished or mounted.
+In addition, in the days before jewelers understood how to handle and work opals this precious stone properly, the jewels would often dry out and break while being cut, polished or mounted.
 Naturally, this was considered bad luck.
 So, bench jewelers often stopped buying the beautiful gemstone altogether.
 Thanks to Sir Walter Scott and jewelers' superstition, the European opal market was destroyed for almost 50 years without any real merit.
-Empress Eugenie, wife of Napoleon III of France, refused to wear the stones, as did many others, regardless of whether they had read Sir Scott's story.
+Empress Eugenie, wife of Napoleon III of France, refused to wear the opal gemstone, as did many others, regardless of whether they had read Sir Scott's story.

 Thankfully, nearly half a century later in 1877, an amazing black opal was found in South Wales in Australia.
 Absolutely gorgeous and incredibly fiery, these black opals took the world by storm, and the opal market was finally revived.
 The discovery of these beautiful opal gems solidified Australia as the principal source of both black and white opal jewelry.